COURSE TITLE:

 B. LEARNING APPLICATION

-Which type of mental health issue do you see most often seen in your professional setting?
+Which mental health issue do you see most often in your professional setting?
 How does this impact the child and those around him/her?
 How do others (adults and children) respond to this person?
-Discuss this in a 2-page paper.
+(2 pages)

 Assignment #10: Lesson Development.